Noah Centineo Is Opening Up About His Past Drug Use

 When the interviewer asks what other drugs he's experimented with, Centineo answered: "Everything.
 There wasn’t really much I wouldn’t do," he said.
 "I was really upset, man.
 It was a really dark time in my life."

-And now, Centineo's favorite activities seem much healthier.
+And now, Centineo's favourite activities seem much healthier.
 “I like baths.
 I like meditation.
-I like journaling," he said in the interview.
+I like journalling," he said in the interview.
 "I hold myself very accountable, but I can talk myself off of ledges too.
 And that’s a strong thing.”

 Advertisement